 5. Assuming you are better than the experts

-Any newcomer who has gained a mid-level experience in a domain believes that he is on par with the best.
+Any newcomer who has gained mid-level experience in a domain believes that he is on par with the best.
 This applies across domains and industries.
-Above people in programming, stock market, sports, fitness, or entrepreneurship who are average believe they are better than the legends of their industry.
+People in programming, the stock market, sports, fitness, entrepreneurship, or any other field, who are average believe they are better than the legends of their industry.

 Analysts of the stock market believe they have cracked the secret and go big, incurring huge losses.
 Average boxers believe they could beat the champion in a fair fight.
 The examples are many.